flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

 **binding.getApplicationContext()**
 : Returns the Android application's Context for the running app.

-**binding.getLifecycle()**
-: Returns a reference that can be used to obtain a `Lifecycle` object.
-  If you need to use this lifecycle reference then you need add a project dependency on Flutter's Android lifecycle package.

 ## UI/Activity plugin

 If your plugin needs to interact with the UI,